 The Piwik community doesn’t seem to have much mention of this, other than one mailing list thread.
 I modified the script to something similar to the one in that thread, like this:

-I’ve “completed” my first freelance project, the Samba Soccer Club site (sambasoccerclub.org).
+I’ve “completed” my first freelance project, the Samba Soccer Club site (sambasoccerclub.org No longer live).
 It went live almost two weeks ago.
 I’ve got my first freelance pay, and though I didn’t ask for much, they liked the site enough to give me a little extra.
 They were very nice to work with, a definite good beginning into the freelance world.
 I’ve hear plenty of stories about troubles with clients, but I had none.
 They will have me continue working on the site from time to time, updating it with new content, so I will have a little extra long term income.

 The site has already made it to number one on Google and Bing for “samba soccer club” (not surprising), though not Yahoo.
 For the Stearns project, it had been Bing that was slow to find the site.
 I’m no SEO master, but hopefully we’ll be able to get decent rankings on “cleveland soccer club” or the like, things that people who don’t know about Samba but might want to would search for.